mrhrifat/nextjs-interview-questions/README.md

     };
     ```

     **Note**: Since Next.js 13.5.1, Strict Mode is true by default with app router, so the above configuration is only necessary for pages.
-You can still disable Strict Mode by setting reactStrictMode: false.
+You can still disable Strict Mode by setting `reactStrictMode: false`.

     [:arrow_up: Back to Top](#table-of-contents)